sgorgun/if-else-statements/README.md

 ### Sub-task 4

 Fix logical bugs in the [DoSomething](IfElseStatements/Task4.cs#L5) method in the _Task4_ class.
-The _if-else_ expressions have logical mistakes because of misuse of the [logical negation operator !](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/operators/boolean-logical-operators#logical-negation-operator-).
-In few cases a logical expression has unnecessary negation operator or miss the required operator.
+The _if-else_ expressions have logical mistakes because of incorrect use of the [logical negation operator !](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/operators/boolean-logical-operators#logical-negation-operator-).
+In some cases the logical expression has an unnecessary negation operator or misses the required operator.

-Inspect the behavior of the highlighted decision blocks, and modify the code of conditional expressions to conform all test cases.
+Inspect the behavior of the highlighted decision blocks, and modify conditional expressions to conform to all test cases.

 ![Task 4 Flowchart](images/task4.png)

-The expected result table has the method outputs for various values of the _b1_, _b2_, _b3_ and _b4_ input parameters.
-The expected method outputs are implemented as test cases for the method [unit test](IfElseStatements.Tests/Task4Tests.cs#L24).
+The expected results table has the method outputs for various values of the _b1_, _b2_, _b3_ and _b4_ input parameters.
+The expected method outputs are used as test cases for the method [unit test](IfElseStatements.Tests/Task4Tests.cs#L24).

 | b1    | b2    | b3    | b4    | Expected Result |
 |-------|-------|-------|-------|-----------------|